scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```

 ### Interacting with topics
-Apart from sequences communicating between each other you can also feed/consume a topic using our CLI, REST API, or API Client.
+Apart from sequences communicating between each other you can also feed/consume a topic using our our [CLI](https://hub.scramjet.org/docs/cli), [REST API](https://hub.scramjet.org/docs/api-client), or [API Client](https://hub.scramjet.org/docs/api-client/HostClient).

 ## Standard streams (stdin/stdout/stderr)
 Every sequence has access to standard streams of a program.
 You can read data from stdin.
 Send additional information to stdout and to stderr.
 These are separate from input/output streams.